morningconsult/docker-credential-vault-login/README.md

 * An [IAM role for Amazon EC2](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html)

 ### Environmental Variables

-Finally, there are a few optional application-specific environment variables which configure the its behavior:
+There are also a few optional application-specific environment variables which configure the its behavior:
 * **DOCKER_CREDS_CONFIG_FILE** (default: `"/etc/docker-credential-vault-login/config.json"`) - The path to your `config.json` file.
 * **DOCKER_CREDS_CACHE_DIR** (default: `"~/.docker-credential-vault-login"`) - The location at which error logs and cached tokens (if caching is enabled) will be stored.
 * **DOCKER_CREDS_DISABLE_CACHE** (default: `"false"`) - If `true`, the application will not cache Vault client tokens.
 Tokens are cached at the `tokens` subfolder of the directory given by the `DOCKER_CREDS_CONFIG_FILE` environment variable (if set), and at `~/.docker-credential-vault-login/tokens.json` if not set.